Petri Wine

 In 1953, Petri wine bought the winemaker Italian Swiss Colony, which was about the same size as Petri at the time.
 As of 1955, Petri Wine was based in Escalon, California, and the Petri Wine name was used for wines produced by the Allied Grape Growers.
 Louis Petri continued to head both the Petri Wine operation and the Allied Grape Growers.

 Petri Wine sponsored the popular radio show, The New Adventures of Sherlock Holmes from 1943 until 1946, when Basil Rathbone left the show and was replaced by Tom Conway, when the clothing company Clipper Craft became the new sponsor, and much later Kreml Hair Tonic for Men.
-Some of the surviving Petri Wine sponsored editions, amongst other versions, may still be found online.
+Most of the surviving Petri Wine sponsored editions, amongst other versions, may still be found online and on CD.
 Petri Wine also sponsored the popular radio show, The Casebook of Gregory Hood (1946–1951).
 Harry Bartell was the company's spokesman on the show for most episodes.

 In 1956 Petri celebrated their 70th anniversary and commissioned a 16mm filmed silent 30-minute documentary called "The History of Petri Wines" to run at their facility and at wine fairs.
 It was filmed silent to 1) save money, and 2) allow it to be shown in crowded noisy gatherings.
 C.R.
 Skinner Productions of San Francisco produced this.
 (A film print survives in the Niles Essanay Silent Film Museum film archive.)

 In 1968, soon after purchasing United Vintners from Louis Petri, Allied Grape Growers agreed to sell United Vintners, including the Petri label, to Heublein.